kevjen37/kevjen37.github.io/VisionGPT.md

 __🤔 The Problem: Why I Built BrowPrompt__

-Throughout my day, I routinely consult language model for answers.
+Throughout my day, I routinely consult language models for answers.
 However, I have not found an effective way to access these tools without constantly navigating to a web app or having my microphone always on and listening.
 This gap inspired me to develop BrowPrompt, a solution designed to streamline this process with a unique approach.

 __💡 The Solution: BrowPrompt's Value Proposition__